cncf/toc/tags/resources/tag-formation-templates/template-leadership-election-process.md

 ## Process of nominations

 Leadership roles are open to all interested participants within the community.
 Depending on the needs of the community, as determined by the current TAG leadership team (Chairs and TLs), nominations may come from working group co-chairs, TAG co-chairs and/or tech leads and/or other community members.
-Each TAG is expected to define this for themselves.

-The `<TAG NAME>` does not have a current limit on the amount of leadership roles. <!-- !
-UPDATE IF DISCUSSED OTHERWISE ! -->

-Final nominations will adhere to the [CNCF's TOC described process](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#elections) as well as to the leadership nomination requirements described below.

-Any individual who is a member of the `<TAG NAME>`, its working groups, or otherwise considered an active participant of the group may nominate another individual. <!-- Update if your TAG has a more restricted pool of nominators -->
+Each leadership role is on a 2 year term once appointed.

+Elections should be conducted by CNCF staff.
+TAG leadership Election should start 1-2 months after the TOC election finishes each year, pending CNCF staff’s availability to run the elections.

+For the immediate election in 2025, roughly 50% of the roles should be made available for election where existing leaders can choose to rerun, starting with the longest serving leaders.
+The rest of the leads who are not up for election should plan to be up for elections in 2026.

+co-chairs can be nominated by any existing co-chairs or TOC member.
+TL roles should be nominated by any existing co-chairs or TLs.
+WG leads can be nominated by any TAG leaders.
+TAGs may define their own process by which they field nominations for these roles, provided they adhere to CNCF and TOC expectations of openness, transparency, and accountability.

+Co-chair elections should be voted on by the TOC.
+Other TAG leads elections should be voted by TAG co-chairs, TLs, WG leads or other active contributors of the TAG.

 The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise: <!-- If the TAG has any additional items, such as leading a minimum number of projects, or facilitating a number meetings, they should be added to this list under "Body of work" -->